UKPLab/emnlp2017-bilstm-cnn-crf/README.md

 # Citation
-If you find the implementation useful, please use the following citation:
+If you find the implementation useful, please cite the following paper: [Reporting Score Distributions Makes a Difference: Performance Study of LSTM-networks for Sequence Tagging](https://arxiv.org/abs/1707.09861)

 ```
 @InProceedings{Reimers:2017:EMNLP,